 From ancient times, clay paving bricks have long been the favoured material of ‘civilised landscape designers’ who recognised the durability and creative benefits of fired clay.
-Our partners Kerawil have enhanced these ancient traditions with their own firing process, which gently enhances the colours and provides a silk like finish to the clay paver surface.
+Our manufacturing partners have enhanced these ancient traditions with their own firing process, which gently enhances the colours and provides a silk-like finish to the clay paver surface.

-These KeraPave brick pavers are available in a variety of sizes and the KeraPave range comes in twelve different colour finshes to suit any location whilst providing Architects and Planners with a multitude of design options for paving patterns and bond styles.
+Crest brick pavers are available in a variety of sizes and the range comes in different colour finishes to suit any location whilst providing Architects and Planners with a multitude of design options for paving patterns and bond styles.

 Our natural clay pavers are produced without the use of artificial additives.
 The texture and colour have a natural character and as such blend in beautifully within it’s chosen location.
 These clay pavers are coloured throughout the brick, which is obtained through the quality controlled firing process.
 In time the colour intensity of brick pavers actually increases, increasing the appeal and timeless character of the environment.